gpapia/git-tutorial/changing_email_information.rst

 benefit is this allows users to push with the ``--mirror`` option to their new home without accidentally sending remote tracking branches.

-For example, with GitHub, you should first remove the repository inside GitHub, second create a new one, and then push the corrected git directory.
+For example, the easiest way with GitHub is to first remove the repository inside GitHub, second create a new one, third add the remote directory and finally push back the corrected git directory.